 4. Higher rent prices

-College town rentals can charge higher-than-average rent for a number of reasons.
+College town rentals can charge higher-than-average rent for several reasons.

 For one, student housing is filled with amenities, ranging from study lounges to fitness centers.
 Considering these additional living and learning spaces, student residents are willing to pay above-market rental rates.

-Also, students are less familiar and less concerned with the rental markets in the areas they live in and are thus less likely to be discerning about above-average rates of rent.
+Also, students are less familiar with and concerned about the rental markets in the areas they live in and are thus less likely to be discerning about above-average rent rates.

 Downsides of investing in college town rentals

-Despite college town rentals being a fairly easy investment project, there are some downsides to renting to students.
-They usually get a bad rap for being irresponsible and restless.
+Despite being a fairly easy investment project, college town rentals have some downsides.
+Students usually get a bad rap for being irresponsible and restless.
 Let’s explore the risks of renting properties to students.

 The four common downsides of renting to college students: